jacekkopecky/parkjam/README.md

-ParkJam mobile app: "The best way to find parking is to know beforehand where the spaces are."
+ParkJam mobile app
 =======

+"The best way to find parking is to know beforehand where the spaces are."

 Web site: http://parking.kmi.open.ac.uk